The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 Scotland's weather is part of the deal

-Rain, mist, and overcast skies are realistic possibilities in every month of the Royal Scotsman's operating season (April–October).
-The Highlands in rain have their own particular beauty — but if guaranteed sunshine is important to the experience, this is not the right train.
-The on-board atmosphere — whisky by the fire, mahogany panelling, conversation with fellow passengers — is designed to be as rewarding in bad weather as good.
+Rain, mist and overcast skies are realistic in every month of the operating season (April–October).
+The Highlands in rain have their own beauty — but if guaranteed sunshine matters to you, this is not the right train.
+The on-board world — whisky by the fire, mahogany panelling, conversation with fellow guests — is deliberately built to be as rewarding in bad weather as good.

 Glacier Express — the most scenic